Am I committing a criminal offence if I possess, produce or deal in drugs?

 Businesses known as ‘coffee shops’ in the Netherlands are cafés that do not serve alcohol, and where customers can purchase and consume soft drugs.
 Although the sale of soft drugs is a criminal offence, coffee shops selling small quantities of soft drugs will not be prosecuted.
 However, they must comply with a number of conditions.

-Prosecution for possessing, selling or dealing in soft and hard drugs
+Prosecution for possessing and selling or producing soft drugs

-Possession of soft drugs is a criminal offence in the Netherlands, but in practice, small quantities for personal consumption are permitted (under the policy of toleration).
+Possession of soft drugs is a criminal offence in the Netherlands.
+In practice, the possession of small quantities for personal consumption is tolerated (under the policy of toleration).
 If you are in possession of no more than 5 grams of cannabis (marijuana or hash) or no more than 5 cannabis plants, the police will seize the drugs and the plants and, as a rule, you will not be prosecuted.
 If you have more than 5 grams of cannabis or more than 5 cannabis plants in your possession, you will be prosecuted.

 The policy of toleration does not apply to people under the age of 18.
-It is against the law for minors to purchase or possess soft drugs.
+It is against the law for minors to possess or purchase soft drugs.

-It is against the law to possess, sell, produce or deal in hard drugs at any time.
-If you are in possession of hard drugs, deal in or sell them or produce them, you may be sentenced to a term of imprisonment and/or the payment of a fine.
+It is against the law to possess, sell or produce hard drugs at any time.
+If you are in possession of hard drugs, or sell them or produce them, you may be sentenced to a term of imprisonment and/or the payment of a fine.

 Sentences for substances on Schedule I (hard drugs) of the Opium Act are heavier than for those on Schedule II (soft drugs).